-I’ve had this sewing machine for several months now and have included pictures and extra info about the needle threader in my Brother CS7000X sewing machine review!
+I’ve had this sewing machine for a while now and have included extra info about the needle threader in my Brother CS7000X sewing machine review!

 Here are some things I love about using this sewing machine:

 - Being a more advanced computerized sewing machine, the use of the foot pedal is optional.
 You can instead sew with touch buttons and a slider on the front of the sewing machine.

 - It also comes with a detachable, wide table.
 This helps hold bulky items like quilts and costumes better and spread out large projects.

 - It makes piecing quilts and finishing fabric edges a breeze with all the included feet.